ros-industrial/industrial_ci/README.rst

 Deprecation notice
 ==================
 The `legacy` branch contains a deprecated version of `industrial_ci`, kept for compatibility with legacy/EOL CI setups only.
-Active development (new features, support for new ROS distros, etc.) is targeted at the `master <https://github.com/ros-industrial/industrial_ci/tree/master>`__ branch, which will soon become the default again.
+Active development (new features, support for new ROS distros, etc.) is targeted at the `master <https://github.com/ros-industrial/industrial_ci/tree/master>`__ branch.
 The current set of features will be maintained as long as it is possible and reasonable.

 Please consider `migrating to the new version <https://github.com/ros-industrial/industrial_ci/blob/master/doc/migration_guide.md>`__.